keriwheatley/debris-estimation-call-for-code/README.md

 4. After the evaluation and validation, the model is saved as a json file in your current working directory.
 5. Finally a function (detect_damages) is called to detect and predict the damages in a new image with confidence scores.
 An example of this image is:
 ![predicted damages with confidence scores](https://github.com/keriwheatley/debris-estimation-call-for-code/blob/master/3-train-model/predicted%20damages%20image.png)

+### 3.5 Download Final Trained Model

+The final trained weights are stored in Kaggle as a public dataset.
+See the following link: [Final Model Weights Trained with 20 Epochs](https://www.kaggle.com/kewheat/disasterdetectiontrainedweights)

 ## [4.
 Display Results](https://github.com/keriwheatley/debris-estimation-call-for-code/blob/master/4-display-results/)